eric-scott-evers/trout/README.md

 trout : type reflection of output

 Let f be a function.
-We let function tell us what type it accecpts.
+We let the function tell us what type it accecpts.

 f(fin) -> float;